International Women's Day

 A returning participant said: “The workshops were a great way of learning about different cultures in an interesting and fun way.”

-The final event, ‘A day in the life of…’, provided community members with a glimpse of real life in three countries.
+The final event, ‘A day in the life of…’, provided community members with a glimpse of real life in three different countries.
 Amongst a host of topics, the participants found out about games played in Barbados, school days in Ireland and growing up in a village in South Africa.
 “My daughter now has an idea as to what life is really like overseas,” commented one participant.

 - Play drums to African rhythms